MathieuNlp/Sam_LoRA/README.md

 # Metrics
-I used the Dice Loss to compute the results on the test set.
-By computing the dice loss, we have access to the Dice similarity coefficient (DSC) by doing: Dice coeff = 1 - Dice Loss.
+To train and test the model performances on the test set, I used the Dice Loss.
+By computing the dice loss, we have access to the Dice Similarity Coefficient (DSC) by doing: Dice coeff = 1 - Dice Loss.

 The dice coefficient gauge the similarity of 2 samples.
-It is calculated from precision and call (similar to F1-score).
+It is calculated from precision and recall (similar to F1-score).
 The loss is documented on this website: [Dice loss](https://docs.monai.io/en/stable/losses.html)

 # Model selection
 Now that our model is defined.
-We can evaluate the effect of the rank on the model.
+We can evaluate the effect of the rank on the segmentation.

 ## Limitation
 I trained the models on colab free.
-I was only able to train with a batch size of 1 although the code accepts a batch size > 1.
-Furthermore, I couldn’t add a validation set with early stopping because I would be out of memory.
-With no validation, there is a risk of overfitting but given my constrains and the number of epochs and the size of the model, we can suppose that the trained models will be the best models.
+I was only able to train with a batch size of 1 although the code accepts a batch size greater than 1.
+Furthermore, I couldn’t add a validation set because I would be out of memory.
+With no validation, there is a risk of overfitting but given my constrains and to simplify, I supposed that the trained models will be the best models.

 I trained each models for 50 epochs (chosen arbitrairly), with a batch size of 1.